UTEP-CS-1/website/labs/11/spec.md

 ### 3) Creating Cars Using Constructors
 In your `Main` class:
 - Create at least two `Car` objects using different constructors.
+- Use setters to set the rest of the attributes.
 - Display their information using the `displayInfo` method.

 ### 4) Modifying Car Attributes